gearglow/ReptiliaWithATwist/The List.md

 > To Do
 >
-> - Find and read the primers on Bonds and Soul Magic
+> - Find and read the primers on Math, Signal Processing, Bonds, and Soul Magic
 > - Find and read the primer on Apparition
 > - Establish a training regimen (see Appendix A)
 > - Check out The Kiln at Red Wharf Bay